 “It looks like we’ll have some opportunities for some smart investments and this looks like one of those,” McCarty said.

 This is why CFT strongly supports the governor’s proposal to provide a $61.4 million reinvestment in the classified credentialing program.
+(Editor’s note: The funding was approved.)

 The highly lauded program has helped accomplish two educational priorities: getting more qualified teachers into classrooms, and a more diverse workforce with similar family incomes and ethnicities as their students.